wknishio/variable-terminal/doc/readme.txt

 * Connection port controls which TCP port will be used for connection, default TCP port is 6060.
 * Connection NAT port sets a NAT port mapping using UPnP or NAT-PMP protocols.
+* Connection login sets the connection login for connection.
+* Connection password sets the connection password for connection.
 * Proxy type enables support for connections using HTTP or SOCKS proxies.
 * Proxy host controls the TCP host address of the proxy.
 * Proxy port controls the TCP port of the proxy.